-Join Adam Wilbert for an in-depth discussion in this video Printing reports, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Printing reports, part of Access 2007: Forms and Reports.

 We've seen the Print Preview screen many times throughout this course, but we…have never really stopped to look at the Ribbon.…Most of the Print Preview buttons would be pretty obvious in what they do.…Let's go ahead and open up our LifetimeSpend report in Print Preview mode.…I can go directly there by right clicking and saying Print Preview.…Now along the top of the Ribbon, we have options to change the Size and change…from Portrait to Landscape.…Now these are decisions that might be better off made in Design View.
 For…instance, if I change to landscape mode, you'll see that my report actually doesn't…take any advantage of the extra space on the side.…